Hardware-Security/archer/README.md

 # Projects

 ## ArcherDatabases
-This directory contains the SQL definition (`.sql` file) in order to create database (tables) for storing the results of the analyzer.
-There is also `GetTableFromResultsToHTML.py` which converts the database results into a human readable HTML Table.
+This directory contains the SQL definition (`.sql` file) in order to create the database (tables) for storing the results of the analyzer.
+There is also `GetTableFromResultsToHTML.py` which converts the database results into a human-readable HTML Table.

 ## ArcherLikwid
 `ArcherLikwid` is customized build of the Likwid designed to use Hardware Performance Counters and combine all the possible HPCs with Intel TSX (Intel Transactional Synchronization Extensions Technology), it reads the possible instruction from the results of ArcherSandsifter.

 ## ArcherMSRManager
 `ArcherMSRManager` is used to brute-force over MSRs in order to find new instruction which appears in the result of activating a MSR bit and finding the odd behaviors over the different MSRs.
-It uses `ArcherTransferOverUSB` as the transfer module to send the data about MSRs into database.
+It uses `ArcherTransferOverUSB` as the transfer module to send the data about MSRs into the database.

 ## ArcherNanoBench
-Our archer uses `NanoBench (uops.info)` as a vector combined with results of our customized likwid to find the behavior of each instruction in architectural level of Intel processors, we combined NanoBench with Intel TSX in order to find the behavior of unknown instructions from our instruction brute-forcer.
+Our archer uses `NanoBench (uops.info)` as a vector combined with the results of our customized likwid to find the behavior of each instruction in the architectural level of Intel processors, we combined NanoBench with Intel TSX in order to find the behavior of unknown instructions from our instruction brute-forcer.

 ## ArcherSampleResults
 In this directory, we store some sample results.
 For instance, you can find the instruction mnemonics and hex representation of instructions in sample Intel processors.